cruxprotocol/handbook/README.md

 - How much he wants to pay

 This needs to happen with Emily's privacy in mind.
 Only addresses that she consents to must be made public.
-The CRUX ID to Address mapping powering this experiency should be securely verifyable by Matt's Wallet.
+The CRUX ID to Address mapping powering this experience should be securely verifiable by Matt's Wallet.
 Matt must be guaranteed he is paying to the right address.

+#### Architecture
 ### III.
 Ecosystem Interoperability - CRUXConnect Protocol
 [diagram]

+With CRUX IDs we have a universal verifiable identity owned by Users in their Wallets.

+CRUXConnect protocol establishes the following:

+Firstly, an on-demand end-to-end encrypted communication channel between User's Wallet and any Application (decentralized or conventional)
+Secondly, A common language for Applications to 'talk' to Wallets.
+Applications want to interact with the Blockchain in a variety of ways **with the User's explicit consent**:
+- Applications should be able to request payments from the User.
+- Applications should be able to schedule recurring payment requests
+- Applications should be able to access a smart contract's interface using a transaction
+- Applications should be able to simply validate the identity of its User, using CRUX ID, similarly to how "Login With Google" works.
+CRUX should enable Applications to 'Login With CRUX'.

+#### Architecture

 ## Appendices
 ### I. Background Study